casper-network/ceps/text/0043-better-eviction.md

 validator nodes and could remove themselves by letting any subset of nodes exhibit a fault, they could choose among 2<sup>k</sup> proposer sequences, even if those k nodes' stakes are small.

-We propose a safe way to effectively ignore faulty validators anyway, even if the fault happened after the auction, making it easier for the network to remain live without them.
+We propose a safe way to effectively exclude faulty validators from proposing blocks anyway, even if the fault happened after the auction, making it easier for the network to remain live without them.

 ## Guide-level explanation